 Study in Boston

-Boston is without doubt one of the world’s best-known academic hubs, and its position is further bolstered by universities located within the Greater Boston area, in the neighboring town of Cambridge.
-The most famous are the Massachusetts Institute of Technology (MIT) and Harvard University – ranked first and fifth worldwide respectively in the QS World University Rankings® 2022.
+Boston is without doubt one of the world’s best-known academic hubs, and its position is further bolstered by universities located within the Greater Boston area, in the neighbouring town of Cambridge.
+The most famous are the Massachusetts Institute of Technology (MIT) and Harvard University,

-In addition to the academic might of MIT and Harvard, Boston is home to six more internationally ranked universities, forming a hub of intellectual endeavor which has earned it the nickname “the Athens of America”.
+In addition to the academic might of MIT and Harvard, Boston is home to six more internationally ranked universities, forming a hub of intellectual endeavour which has earned it the nickname 'the Athens of America'.

 Thanks in part to the two showstoppers, MIT and Harvard, Boston has a very strong score in the university rankings indicator.
-Its strongest score, however, is for employer activity, reflecting the strong international reputation of its institutions among graduate employers worldwide.
+However, it actually ranks most highly for employer activity, reflecting the strong international reputation of its institutions among graduate employers worldwide.

-The city’s weakest score, predictably, is for affordability, with fees at top US universities exceeding US$34,800 per year.
+The city’s score for affordability is understandably low with fees at top US universities exceeding US$59,000 per year.
 Fortunately, both MIT and Harvard operate need-blind admission policies for all applicants, including international students, and generous financial aid packages mean Boston’s universities may not be as out-of-reach as they at first appear.

 Meanwhile, those who have studied in Boston rate the experience highly.
-The city comes within the top 10 for student view, due to its friendliness, ease of getting around, and its arts and cultural offerings.
+The city scores well for student view, due to its friendliness, ease of getting around, and its arts and cultural offerings.

 Would you choose Boston?
 Tell us why.